Medically reviewed by Drugs.com. Last updated on Dec 29, 2020.

 There is no way to prevent a phobia from starting.
 However, treatment can reduce the negative impact of the disorder.

-Treatment usually includes some combination of psychotherapy and medication:
+Treatment usually includes some combination of psychotherapy and medication depending on the type of phobia:

-Agoraphobia.
+- Agoraphobia.
 The treatment for this disorder is similar to the treatment for panic disorder.
-Drug treatment includes SSRI antidepressants or older antidepressants, such as clomipramine (Anafranil) and imipramine (Tofranil) and benzodiazepine antianxiety medications, such as clonazepam (Klonopin), diazepam (Valium) and lorazepam (Ativan).
+Drug treatment includes SSRI antidepressants, and a variety of other types of antidepressants, such as mirtazapine (Remeron), venlafaxine (Effexor), clomipramine (Anafranil) and imipramine (Tofranil).
+A doctor may also suggest benzodiazepine antianxiety medications, such as clonazepam (Klonopin), diazepam (Valium) and lorazepam (Ativan).
 Psychotherapy is also helpful, particularly cognitive-behavioral therapy.

 When To Call a Professional